Career Map: Automotive Service Technician

 Automotive Service Technicians provide their own tools for work.
 The average investment in a tool kit is somewhere between $10,000 and $30,000.
 Employers see a well-stocked tool kit as a commitment to the trade.

-For more information on labour market conditions for this trade, see Ontario Job Futures and wages in your region, use the Working in Canada tool.
+For more information on labour market conditions for this trade, see Ontario Job Futures and wages in your region, visit Job Bank.

 Related Trades and Occupations